 - understand the world by: comparing locations; investigating; researching different sources; writing and talking about places; asking and answering questions.

 - be inspired, curious and fascinated about the world and its people

-- develop contextual knowledge of the location of globally significant places, including their defining physical and human characteristics
+- develop knowledge of the location of significant places, including their defining physical and human characteristics

 - become competent in the geographical skills needed to collect, analyse and communicate with a range of data and interpret a range of sources of geographical information including maps, diagrams, globes and aerial photos